wavefrontHQ/docs/pages/doc/wavefront_usage_info.md

 ### (Optional) Create Custom Charts with Namespace Delta Counters

 If you don't see the information you need, for example if need to look at histogram ingestion, clone the **Namespace Usage Explorer** dashboard.
 You can then modify existing charts or create custom charts.
 Wavefront supports delta counters that return information about counters, histograms, and spans.
-For example, the default dashbaord examines `~metric` information, but you can also examine other data using the following format:
+For example, the default dashboard examines `~metric` information, but you can also examine other data using the following format:

 ```
 cs(~<data_type>.global.namespace.<namespace>.pps, source=<depth_number>)